8 Of The Best Seiko Chronographs For Every Budget

 Seiko makes a number of great dress watches and for this article we’ve picked out the SNAF09 model.
 It combines the classic green dial, brown leather and gold accent combination to create a watch that looks classy and sophisticated without trying too hard.

 Style won’t cost you an arm and a leg here either.
-At just $150, the SNAF09 is a watch you can pick up for a bargain price to accompany you on those special occasions.
+The SNAF09 is a watch you can pick up for a bargain price to accompany you on those special occasions.

 Best for minimalist design: SSB095 White Dial Stainless Steel